davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: array

-      The `gcc.Tree` for the array within the reference (`gcc.VarDecl('buffer')` in the example above)
+      The :py:class:`gcc.Tree` for the array within the reference (`gcc.VarDecl('buffer')` in the example above)

    .. py:attribute:: index

-      The `gcc.Tree` for the index within the reference (`gcc.IntegerCst(42)` in the example above)
+      The :py:class:`gcc.Tree` for the index within the reference (`gcc.IntegerCst(42)` in the example above)

 .. py:class:: gcc.ComponentReference

-   A subclass of `gcc.Reference` for expressions involving a field lookup.
+   A subclass of :py:class:`gcc.Reference` for expressions involving a field lookup.

    This can mean either a direct field lookup, as in: